-Kevin Price Construction has been serving the East Metro/North Central Georgia area for 29 years in the education, commercial and industrial construction markets.
-We currently have an active General Contractor’s license in Georgia, Alabama and reciprocal states.
-We have a significant amount of experience in school construction with new, renovation and addition projects, the majority of which were completed on active campuses.
+Kevin Price Construction has been serving the East Metro/North Central Georgia area for 29 years in the education, commercial and industrial construction markets, now a days, it is a the go to commercial construction company for big projects.
+We currently have an active concrete cutting professional license in Georgia, Alabama and reciprocal states.
+We have a significant amount of experience in home construction with new, renovation and addition projects.

 We are accustomed to working on campus while school is in progress.
 We have completed school projects with very tight schedules (beginning at the end of the school year with the project ready for occupancy by the fall term of the next year).

-KPC also has significant experience with Commercial and Industrial Construction.
+KPC also has significant experience with concrete cutting, Industrial Construction and even concrete pumping, we have the best equipment necessary for any type of project, we even have the best Portable Construction Heaters.
 Our portfolio shows a wide range of knowledge of multiple project types.

 We conduct pre-bid conferences with all major subcontractors and suppliers to clarify the scope, assure responsive bids and provide a clear understanding of the intended schedule.
 We also solicit and develop ideas on how to improve the intended schedule.